-7. Car Vacuum Cleaner.
-Living in a tight space like a campervan can be messy business.
+Living in small spaces can get messy quickly.
 There’s always dirt on the floor, dust stuck in hard-to-reach corners, and in our case, dog hair just about everywhere.
-A portable car vacuum cleaner is a great gift that will often come in handy!
+A portable car vacuum cleaner is the perfect campervan gift that will often come in handy!

 For frequent trips to the grocery store (and to be more eco-friendly) gift these awesome reusable grocery bags and mesh produce bags.
 They’re good for the planet and good for traveling!

-10. Laundry Basket.
 I can be a functioning 35-year-old adult who runs her own business, yet I still don’t want to spend the money and effort on getting a laundry basket.
-Just do your van lifer a favor and get a laundry basket for them… don’t underestimate how many travelers are willing to use trash bags for their laundry!
+Just do your van lifer a favor and get a laundry basket for them… they will thank you later!

-11. Dr. Bronner’s.
 I am obsessed with anything Dr. Bronner’s (and if you have ever tried one of their products, the chances are that you are too!).
-The best part – Dr. Bronner’s soaps and cleaners are made to serve multiple purposes which are perfect for van life where it’s not always possible to bring many household products.
+The best part – Dr. Bronner’s soaps and cleaners are made to have many different uses which is perfect for van dwellers.

 Most people know that Dr. Bronner’s soaps can be used for showering but did you know that they can also be used for washing dishes, cleaning countertops, washing floors, doing laundry and so much more?
 My personal favorite is the peppermint scent that smells sooooo good!
 I am always super happy to receive Dr. Bronner’s products as a gift because I run out way faster than I can replenish them.